Citizen Science sampling to support our work

 Working with tour ships and their guests

-While onboard small boats (zodiacs), with the assistance of field guides, guests will collect valuable oceanographic data.
-Field sampling will include net tows to collect phytoplankton, distance to the most proximate iceberg, surface meltwater samples, chlorophyll-a, salinity and temperature measurement from a CTD, Secchi disk measurements (water clarity and euphotic depth), and ocean color information that correspond to the biological samples collected.
+While onboard small boats (zodiacs), with the assistance of field guides, guests collect valuable oceanographic data.
+Field sampling includes net tows to collect phytoplankton, measurement of distance to the nearest iceberg, collection of surface meltwater samples, chlorophyll-a, salinity and temperature measurements obtained from a CTD, Secchi disk measurements (water clarity and euphotic zone depth), and ocean color information that corresponds to the biological samples collected.